alicelovescake/nibbles-n-bytes/data/posts/today-I-learned-react.md

 b.
 Easier for React to detect changes when it can compare an immutable object that is referenced to the previous one that has changed.
 Once React detect changes, it knows when a component needs re-rendering.
 That is the beauty of React right?
 It only updates what's necessary!

-### TIL: Change your data without mutation!
+**TLDR: Change your data without mutation!**

-**3. Best way to avoid prop drilling?**
+### TIL: Best way to avoid prop drilling is.....

-Remember that React allows me to pass data throughout my components to create interactive UIs?
+Remember how React allows me to pass data throughout my components to create interactive UIs?

 The standard way if you want 2 child components to communicate with each other, you declare the shared state in their parent component.
 The parent component can pass the state back down to the children by using props... which keeps everyone in sync.